Om1999/retail-price-optimization-mlops/README.md

 ## 🚀 Training Pipeline

-Our standard training pipeline consists of several steps:
+My standard training pipeline consists of several steps:

 - `ingest`: Ingests the data from the databas into the ZenML repository.
 - `categorical_encoder`: Encodes the categorical features of the dataset.